+Research - Per federal regulations, research is defined as, "a systematic investigation designed to develop or contribute to generalizable knowledge."
 The following proposed efforts would not meet the federal definition of research involving human subjects in the collection or study of data:

-- involves existing data and artifacts that are publicly available and human subjects that are not identifiable - are from the records of deceased individuals - benefit only human subjects involved and results are shared only within the human subject group of study (e.g., members of an organization, stakeholders, or funding agent) - is intended only for internal evaluation of programs (i.e., for quality improvement) - involves anonymous evaluation or assessment component of a training session or workshop for adult participants
+- involves existing data and artifacts that are publicly available and human subjects that are not identifiable; - are from the records of deceased individuals; - benefit only participants involved and results are shared only within the participant group of study (e.g., members of an organization, stakeholders, or funding agent); - is intended only for internal evaluation of programs (i.e., for quality improvement) (e.g., assessment for student learning, end-of-course evaluations by students, employee evaluation); - involves anonymous evaluation or assessment component of a training session, workshop, or event, for adult participants.